PATIENT GUIDE

 Mild soreness is common and often requires minor adjustments.

-• Rinse with warm salt water (¼ tsp baking soda + ⅛ tsp salt in 1 cup warm water)
+Rinse with warm salt water: ¼ tsp baking soda + ⅛ tsp salt in 1 cup warm water.

-• Call us to schedule an adjustment appointment—be sure to wear your denture beforehand so we can locate problem areas
+• Wear your denture beforehand so we can locate problem areas accurately

 • Most patients need one or more follow-up visits in the first few weeks